 The long term mean monthly flow at the intake of MKHPP has been compared in Table 1-11 and also graphically represented in Plate 1-6 above.
 The adopted mean monthly flow for dry months is mostly comparable to the available measured data.
 Also, they are comparable with the mean monthly flow calculated using CAR with Stn.
 404.7 in this Updated Feasibility Study.
-Only for the month of Paush, the adopted flow is overestimated by 30% and by 19% in Magh compared to the measured flow.
-However, the measured data of longer period is required for proper validation.
-In this updated feasibility study, the PPA flow has been adopted as the mean monthly flow at the intake of MKHPP.
+Hence, the mean monthly flow as considered in PPA and previous feasibility study shall be continued in this updated feasibility study.

 Riparian Release